rafaelsampaio/UmbrellaLogstashPipeline/README.md

 [![published](https://static.production.devnetcloud.com/codeexchange/assets/images/devnet-published.svg)](https://developer.cisco.com/codeexchange/github/repo/rafaelsampaio/UmbrellaLogstashPipeline)

 This code is a set of [Logstash](https://www.elastic.co/logstash) pipeline to import [Cisco Umbrella logs](https://docs.umbrella.com/deployment-umbrella/docs/log-formats-and-versioning) from S3, filter and do some enrichment, then export them to Elastisearch.
-There is one pipeline for each type of log (dnslogs, proxylogs, and iplogs) and they export to the same Elastisearch cluster into different indexes.
+There is one pipeline for each type of log (dnslogs, proxylogs, and iplogs) and they export to different indexes.

 Check [Elastic Common Schema](https://www.elastic.co/guide/en/ecs/current/ecs-reference.html).